gatsbyjs/gatsby/docs/reference/release-notes/v2.28/index.md

 ## Notable bugfixes

-- fix: do not ignore source file changes during recompilation [#28237](https://github.com/gatsbyjs/gatsby/pull/28237)
+- fix: hot reloading hangs on multiple fast saves in develop [#28237](https://github.com/gatsbyjs/gatsby/pull/28237)
-- fix: invalidate page data when static query is added [#28349](https://github.com/gatsbyjs/gatsby/pull/28349)
+- fix error: `The result of this StaticQuery could not be fetched` when static query is added [#28349](https://github.com/gatsbyjs/gatsby/pull/28349)

 ## Work in progress